rapidsai/gpuci-build-environment/README.md

 The `gpuci/miniconda-cuda` image is the base layer that all gpuCI testing and RAPIDS release containers are built off of.
 This image also serves as a public image for those who want a one-to-one compatible `nvidia/cuda` image with `miniconda` installed.
-Below is a description of the image and how it is built.
+In addition `gpuci/miniconda-cuda` is provided for `ubuntu16.04` *only* with a minimum set of conda build utilities and the NVIDIA driver installed to allow for CPU-only conda builds of most CUDA code.

 ### [![Build Status](https://gpuci.gpuopenanalytics.com/buildStatus/icon?job=gpuci%2Fdocker%2Fminiconda-cuda)](https://gpuci.gpuopenanalytics.com/job/gpuci/job/docker/job/miniconda-cuda/) `gpuci/miniconda-cuda`